-There has also recently been an increased emphasis on the need for hope-based environmental messaging, in response to the idea that the public becomes fatigued and unresponsive to “doom and gloom” messages of environmental catastrophe (such as the ill-fated 10:10 campaign in 2010).
+Recently, increased emphasis is being put on the need for hope-based environmental messaging, in response to the idea that the public becomes fatigued and unresponsive to “doom and gloom” messages of environmental catastrophe (such as the ill-fated 10:10 campaign in 2010).

 Digital media can provide the means for science to be communicated in a manner that allows dialogue and debate with an audience.
 The public now participates in online communities through blogs, social media and forums in unprecedented ways, and as such it is important that science communicators recognise this, and use popular and cutting-edge new media to creatively convey information.

-There has also recently been an increased emphasis on the need for hope-based environmental messaging, in response to the idea that the public becomes fatigued and unresponsive to 'doom and gloom' messages of environmental catastrophe...
+Increased emphasis is being placed on the need for hope-based environmental messaging in response to the idea that the public becomes fatigued and unresponsive to ‘doom and gloom’ messages of environmental catastrophe…

 Animation offers numerous possibilities for communicating scientific information in a clear, concise and engaging manner in this online environment.
 It frames information in a commonly and easily accessible format, using the creative arts to provide a positive and hopeful message — in this case, about how BioFresh seek to improve freshwater biodiversity conservation.

 By experimenting with creative ideas such as animation in the constantly evolving field of science communication, we hope to not only raise awareness of freshwater ecosystem issues and the role of the BioFresh project, but also to contribute new perspectives to the current debate on how science should be communicated.